Full disclosure: I did some work for BFI earlier this year and really enjoyed it.

 It was incredibly well-acted with great set design & costumes, gorgeous cinematography and incredible music by Max Richter – even if it re-used the well-worn track “On the Nature of Daylight” at the climactic finale pulling me somewhat out of the moment.

 What really got me was the reminder that art can be a vehicle for us to process the most intense of human emotions.
-The suggestion that Shakespeare used Hamlet to cope with his son’s death in the only way he knew how, and the incredible rendering of the last 5 minutes of the film were some of the most poignant moments of any film I’ve seen.
+The suggestion that Shakespeare used Hamlet to cope with his son’s death in the only way he knew how, and the incredible rendering of the last 5 minutes of the film were so moving.

-Realising how much I was feeling and how little I’ve let myself feel for a long time was a genuine catharsis.
+Realising how much I was feeling and how little I’ve let myself feel for a long while was genuinely cathartic.
 I haven’t cried so much at a film for a very long time and it felt wonderful.

 I haven’t cried so much at a film for a very long time and it felt wonderful.